grouparoo/grouparoo/core/README.md

 **Sync, Segment, and Send your Product Data Everywhere**

-Focus on building your core product, not integrating with 3rd-party tools.
+Grouparoo is an open source framework that helps you move data between your data warehouse and all of your cloud-based tools.
 Learn more at [www.grouparoo.com](https://www.grouparoo.com)

 ![Grouparoo Data Bowtie](https://raw.githubusercontent.com/grouparoo/grouparoo/main/documents/images/grouparoo-diagram.png)